 On Thursday, February 16, 2017, the D.C.
 Circuit granted the Consumer Financial Protection Bureau’s (CFPB) petition for rehearing en banc in PHH Corporation v.
 Consumer Financial Protection Bureau.
-The Order marks the latest twist in a case that tests the constitutional and 780536983statutory limits of the CFPB.
+The Order marks the latest twist in a case that tests the constitutional and statutory limits of the CFPB.

 As we previously reported, in 2014 an Administrative Law Judge (ALJ) found that PHH Corporation (PHH) violated the Real Estate Settlement Procedures Act (RESPA) by accepting kickbacks from mortgage insurers.
 PHH appealed the decision to CFPB Director Richard Cordray.
 In a 38 page decision—the first administrative appellate decision for the CFPB—Cordray affirmed that PHH had violated RESPA but expanded PHH’s liability from $6 million to $109 million by holding that no statute of limitations applied to the CFPB’s administrative proceedings.